-In the above example, we used the Equals operator to create our filter, but there are a number of operators you can use in building your reports.
+In the previous example, we used the Equals operator to create our filter, but there are other operators you can use in building your reports.
 However, a word of caution: Watch your performance carefully when using Not Equals as an operator.
 It may cause your report to run slowly or time out.
 Check out the full list of filter operators in the Filter Operators Reference.

 Use Cross-Object Filters

-Now that you’ve built a filter, let’s take this to the next level with cross-object filters, or “cross filters.”
+Now that you’ve built a filter, let’s go to the next level with cross-object filters, or “cross filters.”
 These allow you to extend your report types to objects related to the original objects defined in the report type.
-Cross filters help you fine tune your results, without writing code or using formulas.
+Cross filters help you fine-tune your results, without writing code or using formulas.
 The most common use case is exception reporting.
 Here are some examples that the Sales team at Ursa Major Solar has requested.

 - Stale Opportunities - Opportunities without activities in the past 30 days.
 Erin doesn’t want to waste time calling these opportunities.